 Matching through Movement

-- Matching through Movement, finding rapport and ease in correlation of movement with others.
-Not fixing, but joining.
+Finding rapport and ease in correlating movement with others.

 Dance Experiences explored at Eastwest include:

 Eastwest Techniques also feature a unique yoga

 Land to Water Yoga